Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 Ready?
 Let’s go.

-Buckle up—we’re taking off.
-Destination: Japan.
+Buckle up—we’re taking off. <br>
+Destination: Japan. <br>
-But not the Japan of travel brochures.
+But not the Japan of travel brochures. <br>
 We’re heading to 1582.
 The Sengoku period is in full swing, and it can be summed up in two words: *feudal chaos*.

 Nobunaga, the daimyō (warlord) of the Oda clan—nicknamed “the Demon King” for his ruthless military campaigns—has just died.